 The practicum is a semester-long (i.e., 14-week) commitment governed by criteria outlined in the Massachusetts Regulations for Educator Licensure.
-Accordingly, Initial license teacher candidates must complete at least 75 hours for the PreK-8 license or at least 150 hours for the 5-12 license, if not all of the 400 practicum hours in an inclusive classroom setting.
+Accordingly, Initial license teacher candidates must complete at least 100 full responsibility hours as well as at least 75 hours for the PreK-8 license or at least 150 hours for the 5-12 license, if not all of the 400 practicum hours in an inclusive classroom setting.
 Teacher candidates must be prepared to spend full days at the practicum site(s) during the practicum semester.